Skip to main content

 The Gap Between a Boutique Deliverable and a Big Four-Quality Output

-Let me be direct about something.
-The reason Big Four firms charge $100K+ for transformation assessments isn't that their analysts are ten times smarter than yours.
-It's that their deliverable format communicates authority on sight.
+The reason Big Four firms can command institutional fees for transformation assessments isn't that their analysts are ten times smarter than the associates at your firm.
+It's that their deliverable format communicates authority on sight, regardless of who's in the room presenting it.

 Open a Deloitte or McKinsey strategy deck.
 Before you read a single word, the visual structure tells you: this was built by a system, not improvised on a Thursday afternoon.
 The matrices, the scoring frameworks, the quadrant visualizations, all of it signals that the methodology behind the analysis is institutional, not individual.